aporeto-inc/gaia/doc/documentation.md

 ##### `action` `map[string]map[string]interface{}`

-Defines aset of actions that must be enforced when a dependency is met.
+Defines a set of actions that must be enforced when a dependency is met.

 ##### `activeDuration` `string` [`format=^[0-9]+[smh]$`]